wp-plugins/wp-symposium/readme.txt

 Q. Where can I find more information?
 A. Go to www.wpsymposium.com for a demo and an active community of users.
 Visit www.wpswiki.com for further information and an admin guide.

-Q. Can I try it out?
-A. Yep, go to www.wpsymposium.com

 Q. Is WP Symposium covered by the GPL license?
 A. Yes, for sure.
 Everything listed on the WordPress directory is covered by the GPL v3 licence.
 There may be other plugins that are compatible with WP Symposium that are sold commercially, but what is provided via the download at www.wordpress.org will always be covered by the GPL licence.

 Q. What's the one thing I probably haven't done?
-A. Visited the Installation page to update WP Symposium's internal paths.
-Check out www.wpswiki.com, in particular the "Try this first" page.
+A. Visited the Installation page to update WP Symposium's internal paths?

 Q. The admin side works, but the forum (or another plugin) doesn't appear?
 A. Check you have `[symposium-forum]` on your page, with a hyphen, not an underscore.
 Replace `[symposium-forum]` with the shortcode of the plugin.